KNLawrence01/Popoolation_Mtb/README.md

 **poolER.py**

 poolER runs popoolation (run_popoolation.sh) in a high throughput manner. poolER takes in a csv file of the file names and passage information formatted like template.csv, as well as a reference genome fasta and bed file.
 It outputs a .csv file of the frequency change at every position in the genome over passaging time.

+The path to run_popoolation.sh is hard-coded.

 **filtER.py**